Latest Research Findings Show How Omnichannel Grocery Shopping Behavior Has Evolved

-As Covid-19 restrictions were lifted and customers were able to return to in-person shopping, our survey revealed that 90% of regional supermarket customers shopped in the grocery store as it allowed them to select their own product, avoid any extra cost or any additional effort with placing online orders.
+As Covid-19 restrictions were lifted and customers were able to return to in-person shopping, our survey revealed that 90% of regional supermarket customers shopped in the grocery store as it allowed them to select their own product, and avoid any extra cost or any additional effort with placing online orders.

 For households across age and income groups, cost continued to be a major factor guiding their grocery shopping behavior.
 When the delivery fee was fixed, customers chose to receive their order within 1 to 3 hours or the same day itself.

-However, for variable delivery fee orders where the amount charged was based on when the order was received, more than 40% of customers ended up choosing a slot in the next day for a reduced fee.
+However, for variable delivery fee orders where the amount charged was based on when the order was received, more than 40% of customers ended up choosing a slot the next day for a reduced fee.
 And when given a choice, most grocery shoppers indicated their willingness to receive their order at a later time slot to reduce the additional fee.

 The research also concluded that shoppers are far more sensitive to additional and explicit costs that get added to their order amount, and not so much to the difference in in-store and online grocery pricing.

-When asked about preference towards delivery over pickup, all age groups cited convenience as the primary reason for their choice.
+When asked about their preference towards delivery over pickup, all age groups cited convenience as the primary reason for their choice.
 However, convenience was the most important to younger age groups.